 In respect of potential high-risk areas, we proactively engage with our relevant partners and suppliers to ensure that circuits are constructed ethically and in accordance with relevant labour laws and that our branded products are sourced responsibly.
 We issue supplementary questionnaires on modern slavery and human trafficking which probe issues such as our counterparties’ internal policies and procedures, due diligence, ethical audits and whistleblowing mechanisms, risk assessment, supply chain mapping and working conditions.
 In 2022, we enhanced the questionnaires by including questions regarding wages and freedom of association.

-In 2021, two new circuits were being constructed and we monitored the construction sites through our own due diligence procedures and, in respect of one the sites, also through the use of a business intelligence investigations specialist who conducted on-site assessments and interviews and provided detailed reporting and evaluation of identified modern slavery and human trafficking risks.
+In 2022, we conducted enhanced due diligence monitoring of construction works at one circuit site through our own due diligence procedures and through the use of a business intelligence investigations specialist who conducted onsite assessments and interviews and provided detailed reporting and evaluation of identified modern slavery and human trafficking risks.
 In 2023, we will continue the monitoring programme in relation to two sites.

-We continue to maintain records of our procedures to reflect accurately and in detail our activities in relation to modern slavery due diligence, training and external monitoring intelligence.
-These records will be used in 2022 to help assess, refine and improve our strategy for mitigating modern slavery and human trafficking risks.
+We continue to maintain records of our procedures to reflect accurately and in detail our activities in relation to modern slavery due diligence, training, and external monitoring intelligence.
+These records will be used in 2023 to help assess, refine, and improve our strategy for mitigating modern slavery and human trafficking risks.

 Training and awareness